 Millions of workers across the globe still use Excel spreadsheets for project management, spending hours on tasks that take minutes with other solutions.
 “Why do people still use Microsoft Excel for project management?” is one of the more frequent questions you’ll find online in conjunction with PPM tools research.
-Old-school task management has the same problem now as it had ten years ago—too many inputs to keep track of.
+Old-school task management has the same problem as it had ten years ago—too many inputs to keep track of.
 Only a real savant can keep track of everything at once.
-For an average person in 2018, keeping track of the everything at once with the help of Excel spreadsheets is like having a list on sticky notes.
+For an average person in 2018, keeping track of everything at once with the help of Excel spreadsheets is like having a list on sticky notes.
 Things get lost.
-Task remain undone.
+Task remains undone.
 Schedules break…and don’t even start with the budget.

 After Excel, the attempts to digitize your timeframes and budgets go straight to Trello and Wunderlist.
-These are wonderful tools for a scale of 5 to 10 employees and 3 to 5 projects simultaneously.
+These are excellent tools for a scale of 5 to 10 employees and 3 to 5 projects simultaneously.
 But again, with these solutions, you can’t communicate well with your team, even the five of them.
-Before migrating to Office 365, people usually go with (or rather settle for) OneNote or Wrike as an ad hoc task manager.
+Before migrating to Office 365, people usually go with (or instead settle for) OneNote or Wrike as an ad hoc task manager.
 What awaits you and your team in these cases are humongous tables with lots of columns, checkboxes, and hyperlinks.
-New and new tabs for specific projects or people, more and more lists, complicated color-coding, and with tags, it goes straight to “ridiculous” in one month.
+New and new tabs for specific projects or people, more and more lists, complicated color-coding, and tags, it goes straight to “ridiculous” in one month.
 Tasks, unfortunately, still get lost or misinterpreted.

 Project management in the digital age: four ways you can make it smarter

-When your team is distributed not just across an open space, but across the country, or even the globe, you have many simultaneous projects and deliverables in process at any given time that you have to digitize.
+When your team is distributed not just across an open space but across the country, or even the globe, you have many simultaneous projects and deliverables in process at any given time that you have to digitize.
 By choosing the appropriate tool for the job, like Microsoft Planner—with the ability to attach and share any file (Excel included)—you can keep your budget spreadsheet in context with your timetables while getting the promise of the highest level of quality and intuitive, easy-to-use interface.
 More so, Planner provides four main functionalities that a perfect project management team needs.

-Microsoft Office 365 Planner is a “one shot, one hit” kind of shop.
+Microsoft Office 365 Planner is a “one shot, one hit” shop.
 Once you have your Plan up, that’s it.
 You’ll never need multiple tabs ever again.
 You get to see all the data in one place.
 Here’s what it looks like:

 1. Check Email, Teams channels, and Groups for new assignments.

 2. Add those tasks to Planner with a description.

 3. If you’re in a position to distribute tasks, you’ll assign them; otherwise, you can leave them unassigned until the team can sync up.

 4. You can create sub-steps or deliverables required for the task and use the checklist in the Planner card to make an itemized list.

 5. By keeping all the documents in SharePoint, you can take the links sent to you and add them to the task (In case someone sends an attachment, you can drop it into the appropriate SharePoint location and create a link.).

 6. Once you’ve created a task in Planner, you can check the progress and respond to an originating email.

-7. In case more than one person will work on a task, Microsoft has an option of assigning tasks to multiple people.
+7. In case more than one person will work on a task, Microsoft has the option of assigning tasks to multiple people.
 You don’t have to duplicate tasks anymore.

 Flexible Categorization, Communication, and Workload assessment

 Communicating about tasks with your team can sometimes be a tricky proposition.
-Planner has solved it with comment section on every task card and Teams integration.
+Planner has solved it with a comment section on every task card and Teams integration.
 When you leave a comment there, you begin a conversation in your Group’s mailbox, which is broadcasted to everyone in the Group.

 The most important is that by simply looking at the Charts overview in Planner, anyone can quickly assess what is going on with the whole team and the whole project, who has a lot going on, who doesn’t, and if any projects are late or pushing the limit.
-By keeping track of the “big picture” on any project, you can not only identify issues and reprioritize, but also foresee and prevent them from occurring in the first place.
+By keeping track of the “big picture” on any project, you can not only identify issues and reprioritize but also foresee and prevent them from occurring in the first place.

 You’ve cracked the project management code?
 It’s about time to level up to portfolio management.

 Portfolio management is the next step in the evolution of any business.
 When you’ve finally gotten every team and project up and running, there’s space to grow–the number of clients, the number of employees, and even teams.
-Subsequently, there’s room to grow the number of products, services, and as a result, the number of projects to monitor and manage.
+Subsequently, there’s room to increase the number of products, services, and as a result, the number of projects to monitor and manage.
 Most definitely, the decision to grow depends on your vision and “Master Plan.”
 But more often than not, people decide to grow rather than stay the same.
 The trick here is to make changes in your toolbox as you do.

-What does an ideal PPM solution have?
+What does an ideal Project Portfolio Management solution have?